 Found in the trees in South Asia, the Eagle Owl is the unfortunate victim of human superstition.
 Given its large, eerie red eyes and its low, ominous call, the eagle owl is thought to bring death and ill omens wherever it is found.
 As a result, many rituals have been recorded that include starving, killing and beating the bird whenever it draws close to a village.

 This isn’t your average forest.
-What once was a 20th century shipwreck of the SS Ayrfield has eventually turned into a floating “forest” of sorts, thus showing that not even death is permanent.
+What once was a 20th century shipwreck of the SS Ayrfield has eventually turned into a floating forest of sorts, thus showing that not even death is…

-Sunken or submerged forests are a haunting natural occurrence of ages-old trees whose remains are usually buried for thousands of years before being uncovered by changes in sea level and/or erosion.
-Here are five of the most amazing examples.
+Submerged and sunken forests are a haunting natural occurrence of ages-old trees whose remains are usually buried for thousands of years before being uncovered by changes in sea level and/or erosion.
+Here are five of the most amazing examples of sunken forests in the world:

 Lake Kaindy is a lake in Kazakhstan located 2000 meters above sea level and measuring in at an impressive 400 meters long.
 It was created after an earthquake in 1911, when a large landslide blocked a gorge and formed a natural dam where rainwater filled the valley.
 And thanks to the lake’s frigid waters, the submerged forest in its midst is replete with great pines that thrive to this very day.